-Within 15 days of the site visit, a monitoring report will be generated and sent to the grantee explaining any citations and corrective actions or recommendations.
-The Site Visit Worksheet and reports will then be included in the grantee's file along with any documents distributed at the site visit by the grantee.
+Within 30 calendar days of the site visit, a monitoring report will be generated and sent to the grantee explaining any issues and corrective actions required or recommendations.
+The grantee will submit a Corrective Action Plan within a timeframe as determined by the SAA.
+The Site Visit Worksheet, report and photographs will then be included in the grantee's file along with any documents distributed at the site visit by the grantee.